dd32/td-gh-ex/README.txt

 it has some optional features to customize the look of your blog and it is planned to keep your blog as fast as possible by using a minimalist design without lots of images.
 Font used is Source Sans Pro free font ( http://www.google.com/webfonts/specimen/Source+Sans+Pro ).
+Rockers is using a free JavaScript script to cover CSS3 Media Queries on browsers which are not supported yet: the JavaScript is CSS3mediaqueries.js ( https://code.google.com/p/css3-mediaqueries-js/ ) and is released under MIT License  ( http://opensource.org/licenses/mit-license.php )
+Rockers is using a free JavaScript script to enable rendering of HTML5 elements on Internet Exlorer browser: the JavaScript is HTML5.js ( https://code.google.com/p/html5shiv/ ) and is released under MIT License  ( http://opensource.org/licenses/mit-license.php ).

 #### Notes
 * Rockers theme is a free WordPress theme, always remember to setup a backup of your whole site before install and try it: